Gaara95/website/arduino_basics/10rangefinder.md

 ### Wiring

-If you use an LED dont forget its resistor.
+If you use an LED don't forget its resistor.

 Arduino     |     HC-SR04
 ------------|-----------------